List of churches in Agder og Telemark: Otredal prosti

 This deanery (prosti) covers the Otra river valley through Agder county, this includes the Setesdal and upper Torridal valleys.
 It includes the municipalities of Bygland, Evje og Hornnes, Bykle, Iveland, Valle, Vennesla, and Åseral.
-The deanery is headquartered at Vennesla Church in the village of Vennesla in Vennesla municipality in Agder county.
+The deanery is headquartered at Vennesla Church in the village of Vennesla in Vennesla Municipality in Agder county.

 Otredal prosti, originally called Torridal prosti, was created 10 May 1862 when it was carved out of the three neighboring deaneries of Råbyggelaget prosti, Mandal prosti, and Vestre Nedenes prosti.
 Initially, it included the municipalities of Oddernes, Øvrebø, Søgne, and Tveit.
 Over time, the borders of Torridal prosti were changed.
 In 1883, the Søgne parish was moved (back) to the Mandal prosti and the Tveit parish was moved (back) to the Vestre Nedenes prosti.
 Also in 1883, the parishes of Valle, Evje, and Bygland joined Torridal prosti when the old Råbyggelaget prosti was dissolved.
 In 1905, the Tveit parish was moved back (again) to Torridal prosti.
 On 12 June 1931 the name of the deanery was changed from Torridal prosti to Otredal prosti.
-On 1 January 2019, the parish of Åseral was moved from Mandal prosti to Otredal prosti.
+On 1 January 2019, the parish of Åseral Municipality was moved from Mandal prosti to Otredal prosti.